Yang Lan: Awards and recognitions

 She was chosen to represent China as the ambassador for Beijing’s bid for the 2008 Olympic Games, and was named as Goodwill Ambassador for the 2010 Shanghai Expo.
 Currently she is the Global Ambassador for the Special Olympics movement, the first UNICEF Ambassador in China, and the co-chair of the Lincoln Center China Advisory Council.
 Ms Yang was honored with many awards, including Chinese Women of the Year award by Women of China magazine, Top Ten Women Entrepreneurs award co-organized by China Women's Daily and Chinese socio-economic survey center, She Made It: Women Creating Television & Radio award by The Paley Center For Media, Global Leadership Award by SIPA of Columbia University, the National Philanthropy Award by the Ministry of Civil Affairs, and Women’s Achievement Award in China.

 Personal life

-Yang Lan was formerly married to Zhang Yibin, but later divorced.
-During her New York stay Yang met Bruno Wu.
-They married at the Plaza Hotel in October 1995.
-Wu comes from an elite Shanghai family, and his grandfather was China's ambassador to the League of Nations in Geneva in the 1920s; his grandmother was killed by Red Guards during the Cultural Revolution when Wu's parents (and he for a while) were sent to a farm collective for socialist reeducation.
-With help from François Mitterrand's wife, Wu studied at the University of Savoie in Chambéry in the French Alps before going to America to earn a bachelor's degree in business at Culver–Stockton College and a master's degree in international relations at Washington University in St. Louis.
-He was running his own media consulting firm in New York when he met and married Yang.
+Yang Lan was formerly married to Zhang Yibin, but the couple later divorced.
+During her stay in New York, she met Bruno Wu, whom she married at the Plaza Hotel in October 1995.
+Before marrying Yang, he operated a media consulting firm in New York.